fieldtrip/website/workshop/natmeg2014/dipolefitting.md

 _The final segmentation _

-Using a combination of imerode and Boolean locic with the “AND” operator, we can make a segmentation of the scalp, skull and skin that is **not inflated**.
+Using a combination of imerode and Boolean logic with the “AND” operator, we can make a segmentation of the scalp, skull and skin that is **not inflated**.

 {% include markup/info %}
 Compare the four figures and toggle back and forth.
 Can you see the effect of the dilation on the outside of the scalp?